UMD: A Globally Connected University

 WHAT TO EXPECT AT THE U.S. BORDER

-At the port-of-entry, be prepared to present your I-20/DS-2019 and open your passport to your F-1/J-1 visa for the U.S. Customs and Border Protection (CBP) Officer.
+At the port-of-entry, be prepared to present your I-20/DS-2019 and open your passport to your F-1/J-1 visa for the U.S. Customs and Border Protection (CBP) Officer (If you are a citizen of Canada or Bermuda, no F-1 visa is required).
 The officer will look over your documents and ask you several questions about your stay in the US.
 He or she will electronically enter the visa status you are admitted with (F-1, J-1), the date of entry, and how long your stay in the US is valid ("admitted until date).
-If you arrive by plane, you may access this arrival record (called the I-94 record) at CBP.gov/I94 using your passport and travel information.
+If you arrive by plane, you may access this arrival record (called the I-94 record) here using your passport and travel information.
 The CBP officer will also give you an entry stamp in your passport.
-Exception: If you arrive by land, s/he will staple a stamped paper I-94 card into your passport.
+Exception: If you arrive by land, s/he may staple a stamped paper I-94 card into your passport.

 Your I-94 record (and entry stamp in the passport) should say "F-1, D/S" if you are an F-1 student or "J-1, D/S" if you are a J-1 exchange visitor.
 Please check carefully to make sure that this is correctly noted.

 Every individual (including U.S. citizens) are subject to questioning through Primary Inspection at a U.S. port of entry.
 At primary inspection, a U.S. Customs and Border Protection (CBP) officer will ask for your visa documents.
 They may ask questions about your primary purpose of your visit, where you will be residing, or other questions to determine your eligibility to enter the U.S. If the officer cannot determine your eligibility to enter the US or additional information is required, you may be directed for additional questioning at a “secondary inspection” area.